BoG Launches Refinitive Matching Platform

-The Bank of Ghana (BoG) has unveiled a Refinitive Spot Matching Platform for Ghana’s Interbank Forex Exchange (FX) Market.
+THE BANK of Ghana (BoG) has launched a Refinitive Matching Platform for Ghana’s interbank forex exchange (FX) Market.

-The Refinitive Spot Matching platform is a trusted primary FX market platform with unique features designed to support an order book that ensures back-to-back trading with firm prices in a transparent fashion to encourage genuine trading interest.

 Speaking at the launch in Accra on Thursday, February 20, 2020, the Governor of the Central Bank, Dr. Ernest Addison, described the platform as a key technological intervention in Ghana’s interbank FX market.

-He added that inflation environment will increase resilience of the Ghanaian economy against external shocks.

-The Governor indicated that it is within this context that in February 2019 and October 2019, the Bank introduced the Ghana interbank market rules and forward FX auctions respectively.
+The governor indicated that it was within this context that in February 2019 and October 2019, the bank introduced the Ghana interbank market rules and forward FX auctions respectively.

 “Since then we have managed to move our reform process a notch higher and the reason why we have gathered here today to launch the Refinitive Spot Matching platform,” he said.

+“The Refinitive Spot Matching platform is a trusted primary FX market platform with unique features designed to support an order book that ensures back-to-back trading with firm prices in a transparent fashion to encourage genuine trading interest,” he added.

-He observed that over the years, FX trading in Ghana has primarily occurred in over-the- counter (OTC) markets, where relationship trading plays a vital role in the dealer-to-client and interdealer markets for accessing liquidity and managing risk.
+He observed that over the years, FX trading in Ghana had primarily occurred in over-the- counter (OTC) markets, where relationship trading played a vital role in the dealer-to-client and interdealer markets for accessing liquidity and managing risk.

 “Unfortunately markets that trade primarily through OTC relationships are by nature highly fragmented and lack transparency,” he bemoaned.

-He added that but the FX market is increasingly evolving and factors such as technology, regulation, security and structural changes are constantly driving market and industry behaviour.
+He added that but the FX market was increasingly evolving and factors such as technology, regulation, security and structural changes were constantly driving market and industry behaviour.

 BY Melvin Tarlue